The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Discussion

 For comparison, \autoref{fig:siidef} also shows the values of \(\Delta\)~[\ion{S}{2}] from the stacked archival JWST spectra of \(4 \lesssim z \lesssim 10\) \(\simeq 1000\) star forming galaxie from \cite{hayes2025}.
 The stacks are grouped by EW([\ion{O}{3}]) as a proxy of ionization.
-While the Sunburst Arc LCE stack sits somewhere between the fourth and fifth quintile of the high-\(z\) ionization distribution, the global spectrum is more modest.
-Interestingly, though, even the galaxy as a whole has higher ionization and stronger sulfur deficit than the majority of observed galaxies in the high-\{z\}.
+While the Sunburst Arc LCE stack sits somewhere between the fourth and fifth quintile of the high-\(z\) ionization distribution, the global spectrum actually show slightly higher [\ion{S}{2}]/H\(\alpha\) ratio than typical.
+Interestingly, though, even the galaxy as a whole has slightly higher ionization than the majority of observed galaxies in the high-\(z\) Universe.